AlexanderSwain/Slang.Net/README.md

 # Slang.Sdk

-A comprehensive .NET wrapper for the Slang Shader Language compiler, providing seamless integration of shader compilation and reflection capabilities into .NET applications.
+A comprehensive .NET wrapper for the Slang Shader Language Sdk, providing seamless integration of shader compilation and reflection capabilities into .NET applications.

+Slang.Sdk Includes the following:
+-**Compilation API**
+-**Reflection API**
+-**NEW: 'slangc' CLI API**

+> **Update:** Release roadmap is now live (please see below).
+This provides info on releases until v1.0.0.

-> **Note:** Slang.Sdk is currently in early development.
-While functional, expect APIs to evolve and additional features to be added in future releases.
+> **Note:** Slang.Sdk is currently in early development and will remain in alpha until v1.0.0.
+For experimental use only.
+Do not include this package for production builds.

 > **Disclaimer:** We are the developers and maintainers of this C# wrapper library only, not of the Slang shader language itself.
 Slang is developed and maintained by NVIDIA.
 This project provides .NET bindings to make Slang accessible to C# developers.